xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/quick-reference.md

 func OpenClient(storageDir string, password []byte, parameters params.Network) (*Client, error)
 ```

-Open a client session, but don't connect to the network or log in.
+Open a client session, but do not connect to the network or log in.

 ### func (*Client) AddService